 Oh, hello 2011.
 Yes, yes, I realize we are now more than half-way through the first month of this year and I haven’t written one blog post yet.
 I can’t say I have any good reasons other than perhaps because I’ve been obsessively watching the first season of Veronica Mars (via Netflix On Demand) vegging out just a bit and life happens.
 OK, I confess.
 I watched the first season finale of Veronica Mars two nights ago – WOW!
 Now that was a season finale!
-And now that I know who killed Lily Kane, I feel like I can take a breather for a few days and even write on my blog.
-Yay! :) (The next time I disappear, it may be because I’m watching season two.
-Just sayin’.)
+And now that I know who killed Lily Kane, I feel like I can take a breather for a few days and evenRead More →

+Happy Holidays! :) See more Wordless Wednesday posts at the original WW home and at 5 Minutes for Mom.
 Don’t miss a single CDG post, subscribe to my blog.